Walgreens dives into primary care with clinic expansion

 The drugstore chain said Wednesday that it will partner with VillageMD to set up doctor-led clinics that also use nurses, social workers and therapists to provide regular treatment for patients.

-The retailer will redesign stores that get the clinics, narrow their shelves and pull products like tobacco to make room.
+The retailer will redesign stores that get the clinics, narrow their shelves and pull products like tobacco and other grocery items to make room.

 The company has been looking for a way to provide more comprehensive care, said executive Alex Gourlay.

-"We are very confident that this is the right model for the future," said Gourlay, global co-chief operating officer for Walgreens Boots Alliance Inc.
+"We are very confident that this is the right model for the future," said Gourlay, Walgreens global co-chief operating officer.

 He noted that the primary care clinics will make it easier for pharmacists to work with doctors to make sure medicines don't conflict or to help explain prescriptions to patients.